 Osteoporosis

-Osteoporosis is one of the major reasons for fracture among the aged and adult population.
-It causes the bone to become porous and so brittle that even a mild alteration in posture may result in fracture.
-Osteoporosis is a skeletal disease that affects more than ten million people in the US.
-Fractures associated with this bone condition are more likely to happen in women, i.e., 40 to 50% and 13% of men—the clinical consequences of osteoporosis, are often characterized by a decrease in bone density mineral.
+Bone osteoporosis is a skeletal disease that affects more than ten million people in the US.
+Fractures associated with this bone condition are more likely to happen in women, i.e., 40 to 50% and 13% of men—the clinical consequences of osteoporosis are often characterized by a decrease in bone density mineral.
 The bone disorder is associated with fracture, characterized by less bone and structural deterioration.
-The major risk for osteoporosis is exhibited by age and sex; risk is higher during childhood and adolescence, whereas it reduces in adult life because of peak bone mass.
-But after 45 years of age, particularly in women, risk again increased, while in men, the risk increased above the age of 60.
+Typically, no signs of osteoporosis appear during the early stage of bone loss.
+But once your bone health deteriorates, you might have osteoporosis symptoms, including weight loss over time, back pain caused by a fractured bone, a stopped posture, and a bone more likely to break.
+The risk for osteoporosis is exhibited by age and sex; it is higher during childhood and adolescence but reduces in adulthood because of peak bone mass.
+But after 45 years of age, particularly in women, risk again increased; in men, the risk increased above 60.

 Causes: